 c.
 The Office of Accountability and Assessments will provide monitoring results to the district superintendent within forty-five (45) “state” working days from the desk monitoring document twenty-day submission.
 These steps will be taken to review evidence received:

-The Office of Accountability and Assessments will provide monitoring results to the District Superintendent.
+The Office of Assessments will provide monitoring results to the District Superintendent and District Test Coordinator.
 A letter sent to the district will inform the district of the monitoring status.
-The status, “in compliance” will be given if all requirements have been met and the evidence is complete and valid.
+The status of "compliance” will be given if all requirements have been met and the evidence is complete and valid.
 If any monitored area is found deficient with additional monitoring or documentation being required, a “noncompliant” status will be indicated.

 Districts/sites that provide complete and valid evidence of successful accountability during the monitoring process will return to the scheduled five-year cycle.